What Is An Appraisal Waiver And How Do You Get One?

 Pros And Cons Of Waiving An In-Person Appraisal

 As with all decisions during the home buying process, waiving an in-person appraisal comes with both positives and negatives.

 - The big benefit of an appraisal waiver is that you won’t have to worry that an in-person appraiser will appraise the home you are buying for too low of a cost, something that could complicate your purchase.
 Remember that lenders will use other data to determine the value of your home.
 This information might result in an appraised value that is too low, too.

 - A waiver can save you money.
-Buyers typically pay for the costs of an appraisal, which can run $400 or more, depending on your home’s size, location and age.
+Buyers typically pay for the costs of an appraisal, which can run as little as $400 or as high as $2,000 or more, depending on your home’s size, location and age.
 Skipping the appraisal means skipping that fee.

 - A waiver can also save time.
 Instead of waiting for an in-person appraisal, your lender can determine the value of your home using other information, perhaps shaving a few days off the closing process.

 - The big negative of an appraisal waiver is that you might overpay for your home.
 An appraisal is designed to give buyers an accurate idea of how much the home they are buying should cost.
 If you skip it, the odds increase that you might pay more than what your home is worth.

 - Even if the sellers have had their home appraised recently, you are still missing out on a second chance at gaining an accurate picture of your home’s value.

 Appraisals can be nerve-wracking, and they aren’t cheap.
 Still, it makes sense for buyers to schedule an in-person appraisal of the home they are purchasing.
 Those who don’t run the risk of overpaying for what might be the largest purchase they ever make.